c-hut/password-checker/README.md

    If it was successful, the Git version should be displayed within the Terminal.

-4. Back in VS Code, navigate to the directory within which your project directory; the command should look something like this:
+4. Back in VS Code, navigate to the overarching directory within which your project directory is housed; the command should look something like this:

    `cd Desktop/projects`